 As your next-to-skin article of clothing, a baselayer plays a fundamental role in pulling moisture away from the body and regulating core temperature.
 It’s far easier to justify purchasing a nice down jacket, but a baselayer can be just as important for activities like skiing, hiking, and climbing.
 To start, avoid cotton (like the old adage “cotton kills”).
 You’ll need a fabric that won’t stay wet, and merino wool and polyester are the most common choices.
 Merino is ultra soft, warm, and handles moisture well, but is very expensive.
 Polyester blends are cheaper and more durable but aren’t as comfortable or resistant to odor.
-Below are our picks for the best baselayers of 2016-2017.
+Below are our picks for the best baselayers of 2017-2018.
 For more information, see our baselayer comparison table and buying advice below the picks.
-To complete you kit, we’ve also written about the best midlayers and ski jackets.
+To complete your kit, we’ve also written about the best midlayers and ski jackets.

 Materials: 100% merino wool